-As of December 31, 2021, our investment in the convertible promissory note and the embedded derivative were classified as Level 3.
+Our investment in the convertible promissory note and the embedded derivative are classified as Level 3.
 We analyzed and accessed the embedded derivative feature contained in the convertible promissory note agreement.
 We used a probability factor to value the embedded derivative asset based on management's best estimate, including the principal and estimated accrued interest among other contractual terms.
-The convertible promissory note was accounted for as available for sale.
-The convertible promissory note was reported at fair value with unrealized gains and losses included in Accumulated other comprehensive income (loss).
+The convertible promissory note is accounted for as available for sale.
+The convertible promissory note is reported at fair value with unrealized gains and losses included in Accumulated other comprehensive income (loss).
 Refer to Note 13, Convertible Promissory Note for further details.

 In the first quarter of 2022, we entered into a forward contract to purchase euros at a forward rate.
 The contract settled in the second quarter of 2022 and was used to economically hedge the cost of the acquisition of Acacia.
+For the three and six months ended June 30, 2022, the fair value adjustment on the forward contract was a loss of \$5.5 million and a loss of \$4.9 million, respectively, and the adjustments were recorded in Other (expense) income on our condensed consolidated statement of operations.

-In second quarter of 2022, we entered into an additional forward contract to purchase euros at a forward rate.
-The contract was net settled in the third quarter of 2022 and was used to economically hedge the euro-dominated debt of Acacia that we assumed in connection with our acquisition all of the outstanding share capital of Acacia in June 2022.
-For the three and nine months ended September 30, 2022, the fair value adjustment on the forward contract was a loss of \$0.7 million and a loss of \$6.3 million, respectively, and the adjustments were recorded in Other (expense) income on our condensed consolidated statement of operations.
+In second quarter of 2022, Eagle entered into an additional forward contract to purchase euros at a forward rate.
+The contract is expected to be settled in the third quarter of 2022 and was used to economically hedge the assumed Acacia euro dominated debt.
+As of June 30, 2022, the forward contract was remeasured to reflect changes in the fair value determined using forward rates, which are observable market inputs, multiplied by the notional amount.
+The contract has not been designated as an accounting hedge, and therefore the net change in the fair value is reported in the condensed consolidated statement of operations.
+For the three and six months ended June 30, 2022, the fair value adjustment on the forward contract was a loss of \$0.7 million and a loss of \$0.7 million, respectively, and the adjustments were recorded in Other (expense) income on our condensed consolidated statement of operations.
+The fair value of the forward contract is recorded in accrued expense and other liabilities as of June 30, 2022 on our condensed consolidated balance sheet.